mozilla/marketplace-frontend-docs/docs/topics/testing.rst

 Tips and Guidelines
 -------------------

-- If you write something that is reusable, consider adding it to ``helpers.js``
+- If you write something reusable, consider adding it to ``helpers.js``
+- If you use a constant, consider adding it to ``constants.js``
+- If you are testing common functionality across multiple pages, give it its own test suite and loop a test suite over multiple pages...rather than rewriting a test across multiple test suites.
+- Try to keep selectors short, but concise.
+We don't want tests to break often as we move around and change elements.
+One-class-name selectors are usually preferred.
 - Try to avoid specific string checking as the test may break if strings are updated
 - If ``setUp`` is firing too early, then try running the code within